spotlightpa/poor-richard/content/statecollege/2023-03-02-SPLPSUGREEK.md

 Penn State Greek Life has faced <a href="https://www.collegian.psu.edu/news/crime_courts/article_f746ca20-b3fa-11e5-a328-3fff69349c8a.html">multiple scandals</a> and <a href="https://www.pennlive.com/midstate/2012/05/hazing_on_campus_a_national_ep.html?_sp=ca1e5460-3931-4198-b903-a478eb380933.1677178964023">allegations of misconduct</a>, including the <a href="https://www.centredaily.com/news/special-reports/article42800994.html">death of a freshman</a> in 2009.
 In 2015, the university <a href="https://www.washingtonpost.com/news/morning-mix/wp/2015/05/27/penn-state-suspends-kappa-delta-rho-fraternity-for-3-years-following-findings-of-hazing-and-sexual-harassment/">suspended a fraternity</a> for violations that included members <a href="https://www.collegian.psu.edu/features/examining-greek-life-at-penn-state-after-the-kappa-delta-rho-case/article_44631cb2-ec10-11e5-ad6e-33594fb7bb41.html">posting pictures of nude women</a>, who were possibly unconscious, on a private Facebook page.

 The university, in creating the new compliance model in 2017, <a href="https://www.psu.edu/news/administration/story/beta-theta-pi-permanently-banned-new-restrictions-put-greek-letter-groups/">cited research</a> that Greek life members were more likely to be heavy drinkers than the general student population and fraternity members were more likely to commit sexual assault then their peers in the general student population.

+<i>This story has been updated with additional comment from Penn State.</i>

 <i><b>SUPPORT THIS JOURNALISM</b></i><i> and help us reinvigorate local news in north-central Pennsylvania at </i><a href="https://checkout.fundjournalism.org/memberform?org_id=spotlightpa&campaign=7015G0000013pUYQAY&utm_source=www.spotlightpa.org&utm_medium=statecollege:section&utm_campaign=statecollege:main"><i>spotlightpa.org/statecollege</i></a><i>.
 Spotlight PA is funded by </i><a href="https://www.spotlightpa.org/support"><i>foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability and public-service journalism that gets results.</i>